-Laura Michael Brown, (Penn State, 2017) specializes in rhetorical theory and criticism as well as composition studies.
-Her research, which has appeared in Rhetoric Society Quarterly, focuses on regional rhetorics, public memory, rhetorics of racism, and feminist historiography.
-Her current project examines how regional identity shapes public memories of the civil rights movement.
-She teaches courses in writing, rhetorical analysis, and public memory.
+Laura Michael Brown, (Penn State, 2017) specializes in rhetorical theory and criticism.
+Her research, which has appeared in Rhetoric Society Quarterly and Communication Teacher, focuses on public memory theory, rhetorics of race and racism, rhetorics of space and place, and feminist historiography.

 Tina Coffelt, (University of Missouri, 2008) specializes in interpersonal communication in family, friend, romantic, and workplace relationships.
-Her research in professional settings has been published in Business and Professional Communication Quarterly, and Qualitative Research Reports in Communication.
+She was a Fulbright Scholar in Uzbekistan in 2021.
+Her external grant awards total $84,000.
+Her research in professional settings has been published in Business and Professional Communication Quarterly and Qualitative Research Reports in Communication.
 Her research on sexual communication has been published in the Journal of Sex Research, Sex and Marital Therapy, and Communication Yearbook, 38.
-She serves on the editorial board for Communication Education and Western Journal of Communication.
 She teaches courses on interpersonal communication and research methods.

-Abby Dubisar (Miami University, Ohio, 2010) specializes in feminist rhetorics, with specific attention to activist rhetorics, peace and justice rhetorics, food and farming rhetorics, feminist digital pedagogy, and archival research.
-She is an affiliate faculty member in Women’s and Gender Studies.
-Her research appears in journals such as Peitho, Rhetoric Review, Community Literacy Journal, Computers and Composition and edited collections such as Food, Feminism, and Rhetoric and Disability and Mothering: Liminal Spaces of Embodied Knowledge.
+Abby Dubisar (Miami University, Ohio, 2010) specializes in feminist rhetorics, with specific attention to activist rhetorics, food and farming rhetorics, feminist digital pedagogy, and archival research.
+She is an affiliate faculty member in Women’s and Gender Studies and Sustainable Agriculture.
+Her research appears in journals such as College English, Rhetoric of Health and Medicine, Peitho, Rhetoric Review, Community Literacy Journal, Computers and Composition and edited collections such as Food, Feminism, and Rhetoric and Disability and Mothering: Liminal Spaces of Embodied Knowledge.
 She’s a registered speaker in the Humanities Iowa Speakers Bureau.

-Charlie Kostelnick (U of IL at Urbana—Champaign, 1981) has taught business and technical communication and a graduate and undergraduate course in visual communication in business and technical writing as well as undergraduate courses in world literature, among other courses.
-He has published several articles and book chapters on visual communication as well as co-edited Visible Numbers: Essays on the History of Statistical Graphics (Ashgate, 2016) and co-authored Shaping Information: The Rhetoric of Visual Conventions (Southern Illinois University Press, 2003) and Designing Visual Language: Strategies for Professional Communicators (Pearson, second edition, 2011).
-For three years, he served as editor of the Journal of Business and Technical Communication, and he recently served as its co-editor.
+Charlie Kostelnick (U of IL at Urbana—Champaign, 1981) teaches business and technical communication, a graduate and undergraduate course in visual communication, and an undergraduate course in world literature, among other courses.
+He has published several articles and book chapters on visual communication as well as authored Humanizing Visual Design: The Rhetoric of Human Forms in Practical Communication (Routledge, 2019), co-edited Visible Numbers: Essays on the History of Statistical Graphics (Ashgate, 2016) and co-authored Shaping Information: The Rhetoric of Visual Conventions (Southern Illinois University Press, 2003) and Designing Visual Language: Strategies for Professional Communicators (Pearson, second edition, 2011).
+He has served as editor and co-editor of the Journal of Business and Technical Communication.

 Maggie LaWare (Northwestern U, 1993) has been a faculty member of the RPC Program and the Program in Speech Communication since 1997.
 She is also an affiliate of the Women’s and Gender Studies Program and the Leadership Program at ISU